Learn GNU Tools: From User to Builder

 What you’ll build: A tool that searches for a pattern in files or standard input and prints matching lines, like grep.
 Start with simple string matching and then integrate a regex library.

 Why it teaches GNU fundamentals: grep is the quintessential Unix tool.
-It demonstrates the power of stream editing and filtering.
-Building it teaches you line-by-line processing, the basics of string searching algorithms, and how to use powerful libraries for complex tasks like regex.
+It demonstrates the power of stream filtering.
+Building it teaches you line-by-line processing, string searching, and how to use regex libraries for complex matching.

 Core challenges you’ll face:

-- Line-oriented reading → maps to efficiently reading and buffering input line-by-line
+- Line-oriented reading -> maps to efficient line buffering

-strstror a similar algorithm - Integrating a regex library → maps to using
+strstror similar - Integrating a regex library -> maps to using POSIX

--i,-v) → maps to parsing command-line flags and altering logic
+-i,-v) -> maps to parsing flags and altering logic

 Key Concepts: